 Humans, radically unlike animals, are hyper-cooperative.
 Without this, we couldn’t have the aforementioned hospitals and symphonies.
 In fact, without incredible levels of cooperation, we couldn’t have bread, cars, central heat, books, medicine and everything else that makes our lives worth living.
 And we became hyper-cooperative precisely by transcending animal-level impulses.

-That argument is correct, of course, but more or less everyone complains about rulership, generally on a daily basis: such hierarchies restrain human progress rather than spawning it.
+That argument is correct, of course, but more or less everyone complains about government, generally on a daily basis: such hierarchies restrain human progress more than spawning it.
 This passage from Buckminster Fuller describes the situation quite well:

 If you take all the machinery in the world and dump it in the ocean, within months more than half of all humanity will die and within another six months they’d almost all be gone; if you took all the politicians in the world, put them in a rocket, and sent them to the moon, everyone would get along fine.

-We don’t like to say such things openly, but we think them privately.
+We may not say such things openly, but we know they’re true all the same.

 On top of that, more or less every moral teacher of note has come up with a version of the golden rule, which functions entirely on self-reference, to the absolute negation of hierarchy and status.